eduzeu/eduzeu/README.md

 ## Welcome to my GitHub :)

-### My namy is Eduardo Hernandez and I am a senior at Stevens Institute of Technology.
+### My name is Eduardo Hernandez and I am a senior at Stevens Institute of Technology.
 I have experience in software development, data science and machine learning.
 I like solving complex problems and working with temas to achieving success.
 During my college journey I have worked as a Software Engineer, Research Assistant, and Teaching Assistant.

 # 🔧 Tech Stack